RationAI/WSI-Service/README.md

 # wsi-service

-implementation of the EMPAIA WSI-Service to stream whole slide images tile-based via HTTP
+Implementation of the EMPAIA WSI-Service to stream whole slide images tile-based via HTTP

 ## How to run
 WSI-Service is a python module and can be run either locally or via docker.